Glen Neath

 Glen Neath is a British novelist, theatre-maker and artist.
 His first book, The Outgoing Man, which launched Portobello Books in 2005, was shortlisted for the Author's Club First Novel Award.
 His second novel, The Fat Plan, was published in July 2008.

 Ring, his collaboration with David Rosenberg, toured the UK in 2012 and visits the BAC in London in March 2013.

-Hannah Ringham's Free Show (bring money) by Glen Neath premiered at the BAC in London, featured as part of the British Council Edinburgh Festival Showcase in 2011 and transferred to the Soho Theatre in London.
+Hannah Ringham's Free Show (bring money) by Glen Neath premiered at the BAC in London, featured as part of the in 2011 and transferred to the Soho Theatre in London.